Early Hick

 Notes:

-- No attributive modification
+- No bare attributive modification by property roots

 - All qualities are verbal predicates